the-au-forml-lab/SERPL2019/index.md

 ## Where

-SERPL will be held in the [Georgia Cyber Center (GCC)](https://cybercenter.georgia.gov/) the new home of the [Augusta University School of Computer and Cyber Sciences](https://www.augusta.edu/ccs), in Augusta, Georgia, USA.
+SERPL will be held at the [Georgia Cyber Center (GCC)](https://cybercenter.georgia.gov/), the new home of the [Augusta University School of Computer and Cyber Sciences](https://www.augusta.edu/ccs), in Augusta, Georgia, USA.